Coherent estimation of risk measures: Coherent risk estimators

-We conclude this section with an example that links risk estimators of $\var$ and $\ES$ via the integration formula in \eqref{eq:ES}.
+More importantly, and somewhat surprisingly, we later show (see Section~\ref{S:ex1}) that the subadditivity property (E4) may be violated with non-negligible positive probability even when the sample is drawn from a multivariate normal distribution.
+This contrasts with the fact that the theoretical $\var$ satisfies subadditivity (R4) within the class of elliptical distributions, see ~\cite[Theorem~8.28]{McNeilFreEmb2015} for details.
+Also, this demonstrates that properties of theoretical risk measures do not automatically carry over to their empirical counterparts. $\square$ \end{example}

-\begin{example}[Non-parametric plug-in ES estimator is coherent] In this example, we estimate ES at level $\alpha\in (0,1)$ by taking formula \eqref{eq:ES} and replacing $\var_{t}$ by its empirical quantile estimator $ \widehat\var_{t,n}$ given by~\eqref{eq:VAR_estim}, for $t\in (0,\alpha)$.
-After direct integration over $t$ in \eqref{eq:ES}, we obtain the ES estimator given by
+\begin{example}[Empirical ES estimator is coherent] The empirical risk estimator for ES at level $\alpha\in (0,1)$ can be obtained by replacing $\var_{t}$ by the empirical VaR estimator given in~\eqref{eq:VAR_estim}, for $t\in (0,\alpha)$.
+After direct integration over $t$ in \eqref{eq:ES}, we obtain the empirical ES estimator

 see also Equation 25 in~\cite{RocUry2002} with $p_k=k/n$ or Article 11 in \cite{EU2024_397}.
-Note that \eqref{eq:ES_est_FRTB} is a plug-in estimator for the empirical distribution function; alternative ES estimators based on other types of quantiles could be also obtained, see \cite{HynFan1996} and examples in Section~\ref{sec:ES-Lestimator}.
-Finally, we note that while the $\var$ estimator stated in~\eqref{eq:VAR_estim} is not coherent, the corresponding $\ES$ estimator given in~\eqref{eq:ES_est_FRTB} is a CRE.
-This could be shown using a similar technique as in Example~\ref{ex:ES_coherent} or by applying Theorem~\ref{th:coherent_estimator_representation}. \end{example}
+Alternative ES estimators based on other types of non-parametric quantiles could be also obtained using a plug-in procedure for the resulting CDF estimator, see \cite{HynFan1996} and Section~\ref{S:ex3}.
+Finally, we note that while the $\var$ estimator stated in~\eqref{eq:VAR_estim} is not coherent, the corresponding $\ES$ estimator given in~\eqref{eq:ES_est_FRTB} is a law-invariant CRE by Theorem~\ref{th:plug_in_ECDF}; this will also follow directly from Theorem~\ref{th:coherent_estimator_representation} below. \end{example}

+Another popular approach for constructing risk estimators is based on the plug-in procedure used in the parametric setup: instead of using empirical CDF, we can use a parametric CDF for a pre-specified family of distributions.
+However, as we show in the following example, these risk estimators may not be coherent even though the underlying risk measure is coherent.
+In fact, as we show in the next section, parametric risk estimators are structurally not coherent; see Theorem~\ref{th:coherent_estimator_representation} for details.

+\begin{example}[ Gaussian ES estimator is not coherent] In view of~\eqref{eq:es-normal}, we can define the parametric plug-in estimator in the Gaussian setup.
+Namely, the Gaussian estimator of the ES at level $\alpha\in (0,1)$ is defined as